Wind Turbine Generation

-Most modern wind turbine generators are available locally or online in a large variety of different sizes and power ratings to suit any homeowners needs.
+Most modern wind turbine generator designs are available locally or online in a large variety of different sizes and power ratings to suit any homeowners needs.
 Although turbine generators are based mainly on well established motor-generator designs which have been successfully used for many decades, the newer generator designs are much more energy efficient and as such include many new improvements.

 In the past, to have a home wind turbine system, most homeowners needed a lot of free space on their property which was completely open and exposed to provide a strong enough and consistent amount of wind to rotate the larger heavier blades of the traditional wind turbine.

 Back then wind energy was a relatively new, so the old style electrical generators used for many domestic installations were nothing more than scaled-down versions of the larger commercial motor-generators.
 But these were not very well suited to smaller domestic type installations.

 To begin with, these early generators required very strong winds to help start the blades rotating.
 The result was that these large wind turbine designs needed to be fixed and mounted on the ends of tall poles high up above the ground to be able to catch the stronger winds.